azn-abel/OsuBot/README.md

 # OsuBot
 A basic Discord bot for displaying recent and overall osu! scores.
 The aim of this bot is to provide a way for casual osu! players to share their accomplishments with each other.
 Commands and other features will be added upon request, and as I see fit.
-Basic documentation for this bot can be found below, and will be added to the [wiki page](https://github.com/azn-abel/OsuBot/wiki) once more is ready.
+Basic documentation for this bot can be found below, and detailed documentation will be added to the [wiki page](https://github.com/azn-abel/OsuBot/wiki) once it is ready.
 Hope you enjoy!

 As of 17 April 2023, this bot is no longer working due to an update in osu!'s API.
 But don't fret, a fix is on the way!